-You will work with topics such as:
+You will work with and explore topics such as:

-- Off-shore wind turbine converters and control
+- Off-shore wind turbine converters and control dynamics

 - Diagnostic of power electronic and electrical machine installations

-- Optimal control of drives
+- Optimum control dynamics of drives

 - Control of renewable energy systems

-- Reliability analysis of power electronics systems
+- Reliability analysis of power electronics and power systems.

-This is a full-time study programme taught in English and characterised by problem based project work in groups.
-You will be working closely with other students most of the time, and you are required to be present at the university on a daily basis and spend most of your day there.
+This is a full-time study programme, which is characterised by problem based project work in groups.
+You will be working closely with other students most of the time, and you are required to be present at the university on a daily basis and spend a vast majority of your day there.

 The Master’s programme entitles the full-time graduate to the title Master of Science (MSc) in Engineering (Advanced Power Electronics).

 With a Master’s degree within the field of Advanced Power Electronics you have a wide range of career possibilities including in R&D departments in major companies working with control of power electronic converters and electrical machines.
 You can work in research and development, departments or top management positions in energy supply companies, such as wind power, machine manufacturing, or process industries as well as electro-technical and consultancy companies, etc. Aalborg University has established extensive collaboration with business partners and your possible employers in your future career may be Vestas, Danfoss, Grundfos, ABB, Siemens, KK-electronics or Ørsted, Vattenfall, Rambøll.